hamzabelakri/E-commerce/README.md

-A simple Full Stack MERN e-commerce project designed using Tailwind CSS framework.
+A Full Stack MERN e-commerce project designed using Tailwind CSS framework.

 The app is still in progress..